bitsanity/invoicebot/README.md

 User interaction requires the free [SIMPLETH](https://github.com/bitsanity/simpleth) mobile app or any similar app that speaks the [ADILOS](https://github.com/bitsanity/ADILOS) protocol.

-NOTE: The httpd.conf file must include a MIME type definition `.js:text/javascript` to override the default `application/octet-stream`<br/>
+NOTE: The web server's `httpd.conf` file must include a MIME type definition `.js:text/javascript` to override the default `application/octet-stream`

 NOTE: The web app requires use of the camera.
 Some browsers prompt the user to allow camera access, other browsers may behave differently.